ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

   order: 43
 ---

 I have worked for two newspapers over the course of my career (three if you count my high school newspaper).
-One thing I learned there is that the top half of each and every newspaper homepage is a daily battle of agendas.
+One thing I learned there is that the top half of each and every newspaper homepage is a daily battle of priorities.

 The idea here is that the thing that is <strong>highest, largest, and leftmost</strong> on the page will get the most attention.

-Placement and ordering of this content is also an expression of the site’s editorial priorities, which in itself is worth thinking about.
+Placement and ordering of this content is also an expression of the site’s editorial agendas.
+This is in itself worth thinking about.

 ## The language of hierarchy

-Generally speaking, the most important thing on a page is close to the start of the document and large.
+Generally speaking, the most important thing on a page is:

+1. Close to the start of the document, and
+1. Large.

 When that page is [written in English](https://rtlstyling.com/), that means the top left or top center.
 Again, think the front page of a physical newspaper:

 <img
   alt="The top quarter of the front page of the Boston Globe print newspaper published on Tuesday, January 2nd, 2024.
 There are two headlines visible.
 The leftmost headline reads, 'A Biden campaign quip, with a Boston twist'.
 The right headline reads, 'Israel set to widthdraw some forces'.
 The leftmost headline takes up three quarters of the width of the nespaper, while the rightmost headline takes up one quarter of its width.
 Below the leftmost headline are two small photos, one of President Joe Biden and the other of Mayor Kevin H. White."